bguiz/blog-bguiz/src/posts/2025-09-12-developer-education-burger-framework.md

 You won't be able to build the entire tutorial all at once.
 Instead build it layer by layer.
-This is my suggested order:
+When creating a tutorial with the full burger stack, this is my suggested order:

 - Patty (code repo): This is the first, and most important, thing in any tutorial.
   Get it right, and iterate till you feel like this is near-perfect before proceeding.
 - Bottom bun (written article): This could even be as minimal as listing the steps in the README of the repo.
   Use that as a starting point, sure.
-  Ideally, you should have this in the documentation portal (AKA the docs).
+  Ideally, you should place the written article in the documentation portal (AKA *the docs*).
-- Condiments (developer experience): Run DX audits to spot friction points.
+- Sauce (developer experience): Run DX audits to spot friction points.
   For starters, you can do micro DX audits of yourself using the repo.
   This will suffice in most cases.
-  However, for high visibility/ priority tutorials, consider asking colleagues, and even community members.
+  However, for high visibility/ priority tutorials, consider asking colleagues, and even community members, to be research participants.
 - Top bun (video demo): This is the most time and resource intensive aspect of tutorial creation.
-  You may combine this with self DX audits (see above) to get two-for-one.
+  Pro-tip: You may combine this with self DX audits (see above) to get two-for-one.
 - Box (social media): Ensure that your developer community knows about the new tutorial.
   For higher priority tutorials, combine with DevRel in public.
   This way, they hear about it before the tutorial is even complete.